yellowbean/absbox-doc/docs/source/modeling.rst

 JSON
 ----------

-A deal object can be converted into json format via a properity field `.json`
+A deal object can be converted into json format via a property field `.json`

 .. code-block:: python